 Currently, if a REST member dies and their eligible beneficiary receives a lump sum death payment from REST, the beneficiary will receive a refund of contributions tax paid by the member on their super contributions during their lifetime.
 This is known as an anti-detriment payment.
 This provision will be removed for anyone who passes away from 30 June 2017.

 Departing Australia super payment (DASP) tax changes

-The rate of tax on DASPs, which allow working holiday makers to withdraw their super balances when they permanently leave Australia, will increase to 95% (up from 38%).
-This change is intended to fund a reduction in the tax rate on income earnt outside of super.
+The rate of tax on DASPs, which allow working holiday makers to withdraw their super balances when they permanently leave Australia, will increase to 65% on the entire benefit (up from 38% on the taxed element).
+This change will fund a reduction in the tax rate on income earnt outside of super for these people.

 Advice when you need it

 REST Advice is all about helping you make good decisions with your super and money.
 Whether you have simple general questions, you’re looking for calculators to help you plan, or you’re interested in more complex subjects like transition to retirement, we can help you confidently look forward to a brighter tomorrow.

 And, our price promise means that we won’t charge you any extra

 super questions.
 More complex retirement advice will be capped at $395, which you can pay for out of your super.
 Comprehensive face-to-face financial planning will cost more, but we’ll always talk to you about this first.